wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    If your APP_ID has not already been created:

-## TRYOUT

-To specify a module to run (not just install):
+9. To specify a module to run (not just install):
    If in the secrets.sh file the TRYOUT string is edited to contain "az":

    <tt>TRYOUT="az"</tt>